 Geography

 A LEVEL Edexcel

 "The amount of holiday revision sessions offered is incredible!"

 Centre requirements and, in addition, at least grade 5 in GCSE Geography.
 A grade 5 in GCSE English and Mathematics is also desirable.

-The Assessment Process Paper 1
+The Assessment Process

+Paper 1

 Physical systems & Dynamic Landscapes = 2 hour 15 mins exam (30%)

 Paper 2

 Human systems & Dynamic Places = 2 hour 15 mins exam (30%)

 Paper 3

 Synoptic Paper = 2hr 15mins (20%)

 Coursework

+20% of final examination (can be completed at any time in the course but submitted at end of Year two)

+The Course

-20% of final examination (can be completed at any time in the course but submitted at end of Year two) The Course A level Geography is designed to deepen your understanding of the world you today and investigates the issues which will shape our future.
+A level Geography is designed to deepen your understanding of the world you today and investigates the issues which will shape our future.
 The course gives students the chance to apply their skills and knowledge in variety of ways, including problem solving exercises.

 In Year One students complete two units; the first, 'Dynamic landscapes', looks at the variety of landscapes found around the world formed by processes relating to Tectonic activity, (volcanoes & earthquakes), the movement of ice and coastal processes.
 The second unit, 'Dynamic places' addresses a range of global issues including; Globalisation and interdependence, inequality of wealth, the migration debate, factors affecting global populations and the challenges of urban living.

 In Year two students add to the knowledge gained in Year one.
 'Physical systems & Sustainability' looks at pressing issues relating to the worlds resources in the form of Water insecurity, Climate Change and the challenges of Energy security.
 'Human systems & Geopolitics' covers a wide range of

-- UNSPLASH topical issues including; Changing global superpowers, Human development and health, Migration and conflict - why are some areas more unstable than other, and what makes a National Identity.
+topical issues including; Changing global superpowers, Human development and health, Migration and conflict - why are some areas more unstable than other, and what makes a National Identity.
 In addition, students will complete an 'Independent Investigation'.
 This marks the reintroduction of Coursework to A-level geography and offers students the opportunity to conduct an investigation into an aspect of Geography they are interest in.
 In the Classroom Research, debate and independent study are at the heart of the learning process.
 Students are given opportunities to utilise the full range of skills required to make a successful Geography student.
 In the Future Due to its wide range of skills and knowledge Geography provides the perfect route into many other areas of study.
 Many of our students have progressed into Geography related university courses, such as Environmental Risk Management, Meteorology, Urban planning and Sustainable Development.
-Health and Social Care EXTENDED CERTIFICATE Cambridge Technicals level 3: OCR
+Graphic Communication Centre requirements and, in addition, a grade 5 or higher in GCSE Graphic Communication or a grade 5 in GCSE Art.
+Those who have not studied a GCSE Art or Design subject must be able to demonstrate their interest and ability through a visual portfolio that may include a variety of media, as well as examples of observational drawing.
+The Assessment Process The Graphic Communication A-Level is comprised of 2 main components.
+Component 1 Personal Investigation - 60% of final grade.